-You can’t out-supplement a poor diet (or sleep and stress levels).
-But even with a perfect diet, it is still possible to experience nutrient deficiencies because modern foods can be deficient in certain essential nutrients.
-To ensure that we get enough of these, I personally use and recommend a whole food source multivitamin like in a greens superfood powder.
+You can’t out-supplement a poor diet (or poor sleep or high stress either).
+But even with a perfect diet and great sleep, it is still possible to experience nutrient deficiencies because modern foods can be deficient in certain essential nutrients.
+To ensure we get enough, I make homemade herbal teas (packed with micronutrients) and rotate various green superfood powders.

 Why Greens Supplement?